Many parents think their teenagers are three years younger than they really are, while most teenagers think they are three years older than they are.

 Also brain research shows that teenagers in the 13-18 year age group need help and guidance around decision-making.
 The pleasure-seeking part of their brain tends to dominate the reasoning part of the brain during this stage……and later as well.

-Here is a handy guide to prompt young people to make smart decisions, particularly when you are not around.
-Remind young people to ask themselves these three questions about their behaviour:
+Here is a cool tool to prompt young people to make smart decisions, particularly when you are not around.
+Give your young person this 3 question format to help them assess the safety and suitability of any activity or beahviour that they are about to participate in:

-3. Is this behaviour smart and in my long-term best interests?
-(This is about thinking ahead, which isn't a typical teenager's strong point.)
+3. Is it smart (and in my long-term best interests)?
+This question encourages them to think ahead, which isn’t a typical teenager’s strong point.